-The thing with light is that it takes very little power or computational energy to rapidly create something mesmerising.
-A few LED lights, flickering on and off is as simple a work as one could imagine, but also one that can adorn the walls of a gallery or the edges of a public landmark to completely reconfigure how visitors and bystanders experience that space.
+The thing with light is that it takes very little power or computational energy to create something mesmerising rapidly.
+A few LED lights, flickering on and off, is as simple a work as one could imagine, but also one that can adorn the walls of a gallery or the edges of a public landmark to reconfigure how visitors and bystanders experience that space completely.

-What attracts you of light?
+What attracts you to light?
 What makes you want to work with light?

-What’s interesting to me it’s kind of very primal.
-This is something that’s very universal and everyone can have a response to it.
-It’s not really about language, it’s not about images, we’re deeply connected to light.
+What’s interesting to me is that it’s kind of very primal.
+This is something that’s universal, and everyone can respond to it.
+It’s not really about language.
+It’s not about images.
+We’re deeply connected to light.

 Are you interested in the sense of altering/synaesthetic properties of light?

 Yes, it’s powerful and connects deeply to our perceptions and our senses.
-I’ve been in several exhibitions, one called Visual Music that deals with the idea of Synesthesia, remapping of the senses, a very nice show at the Hirschhorn in Washington, DC.
+I’ve been in several exhibitions; one called Visual Music that deals with the idea of Synesthesia, and remapping of the senses, a very nice show at the Hirschhorn in Washington, DC.

 Is minimalism also part of your work?
 Computing is mainly ones and zeros…

-That was one of the big Epiphanes I had down, a small amount of information could be very powerful.
-I felt that was a very lonely kind of experience and I was interested in more of these communal experiences with groups of people and I realise that I could create work that could have this ability to transport people.
+That was one of the big Epiphanes I had down; a small amount of information could be very powerful.
+I felt that was a very lonely kind of experience, and I was interested in more of these communal experiences with groups of people I realise that I could create work that could have this ability to transport people.

 Did I read something about you at Burning Man?

-Yes, I’ve been keeping going and this will be my 26th year.
-I fell nothing that can encapsulate how it feels.
-It’s really very powerful and it’s misunderstood.
+Yes, I’ve been keeping going, and this will be my 26th year.
+I feel nothing that can encapsulate how it feels.
+It’s really very powerful, and it’s misunderstood.
 It is very intensive.

 Have you had pieces there?

 I have.
 I mean, the first light sculpture I ever made.
 It was a beacon so I could get oriented.
-At this point, it was more about me working with a group with, with my camp and less about my work specifically.
+At this point, it was more about me working with a group, with my camp and less about my work specifically.

 Talking about digital environments (augmented and virtual realities), can you see taking your work into these new realities or these new realms?
 Have you thought about that?

-Yes, it’s fascinating and I’m very interested in VR and AR.
-We do a lot of work to visualize installations and use it in a very kind of practical way in my studio.
-As a tool for is very powerful but as artworks in there on their own.
+Yes, it’s fascinating, and I’m very interested in VR and AR.
+We do a lot of work to visualize installations and use them in a very kind of practical way in my studio.
+As a tool, for is very powerful but as artwork there on its own.

-You have built pieces for both galleries and open spaces, what these different setups bring to your practice or artworks?
+You have built pieces for both galleries and open spaces; what do these different setups bring to your practice or artworks?
 What role does space have in your practice?

-I established my studio in 1998 in New York and it’s been over 20 years of working and making light sculpture.
-All started out as my kind of alone in my studio with one or two assistants or two, having gallery exhibitions and working with museums and then I started to work on a public artwork scene in 2003.
+I established my studio in 1998 in New York, and it’s been over 20 years of working and making light sculptures.
+It all started out as my kind of alone in my studio with one or two assistants or two, having gallery exhibitions and working with museums, and then I started to work on a public artwork scene in 2003.

-So that just becomes another area of interest in.
-I love working on these really large scales, like The Bay Light in San Francisco or the Illuminated River project in London, those are tens of millions of people to get to experience the artwork, which is really very exciting.
+So that just becomes another area of interest.
+I love working on these really large scales, like The Bay Light in San Francisco or the Illuminated River project in London; those are tens of millions of people to get to experience the artwork, which is really very exciting.

-Those large-scale projects take a lot of time and money, and a lot of, you know because there’s a lot of things you have to do in order to get to that panel point of realization.
-I might learn something on a large constellation, I can then apply on a smaller scale piece or vice versa.
-So it’s all one big fluid continuum and I really like having that balance.
+Those large-scale projects take a lot of time and money, and a lot of, you know, because there’s a lot of things you have to do in order to get to that panel point of realization.
+I might learn something on a large constellation, which I can then apply on a smaller scale piece or vice versa.
+So it’s all one big fluid continuum, and I really like having that balance.

 One of your main interests is the visual manifestation of the code in light.
 Which of the most recent technological advancements has been more fruitful for the development of this part of your work?

-In my early, early pieces I was using strobe lights and light bulbs.
-And then eventually ended up working with led, which obviously was amazing because it’s solid-state lighting and it has very durable uses, very little energy, and you can make 16 million or more colours, so it’s very pretty incredible material.
-I coupled that with my custom software -for years we’ve been writing our own custom code that creates these sequences.
+In my early, early pieces, I was using strobe lights and light bulbs.
+And then eventually ended up working with lead, which obviously was amazing because it’s solid-state lighting and it has very durable uses, very little energy, and you can make 16 million or more colours, so it’s a very pretty incredible material.
+I coupled that with my custom software -for years, we’ve been writing our own custom code that creates these sequences.

-Recently we’ve started to work with led panels and we’re making pieces with 3K displays, which is 24 million pixels.
-And I’ll be doing these randomized sequences and generative patterns that is computationally is very, very intensive so we’re using the most powerful computers we can get in order to do a lot of these things.
+Recently we’ve started to work with led panels, and we’re making pieces with 3K displays, which is 24 million pixels.
+And I’ll be doing these randomized sequences and generative patterns that are computationally very, very intensive, so we’re using the most powerful computers we can get in order to do a lot of these things.
 So I’m doing some new explorations and not just the led arrays, but actually starting to work with some new display technology as well.

-Let’s talk about Illuminated River, what was the intellectual process behind the inception of the project?
+Let’s talk about the Illuminated River.
+What was the intellectual process behind the inception of the project?

 I think it was a very complicated project.
-In London there are up to 15 different bridges that are considered all very historic, there are iconic bridges like Tower Bridge and others more utilitarian like rail bridges, road bridges and they all served the same functionality to get from A to B across the river.
+In London, there are up to 15 different bridges that are considered very historic.
+There are iconic bridges like Tower Bridge and others more utilitarian like rail bridges and road bridges, and they all served the same functionality to get from A to B across the river.

-There are moments in time in terms of their engineering and the style of them that try to create a sense of continuity between them was quite challenging.
-We started with each individual bridge understanding how has this bridge been illuminated historically?
+There are moments in time in terms of their engineering and their style of them that trying to create a sense of continuity between them was quite challenging.
+We started with each individual bridge understanding how this bridge has been illuminated historically.

-We were able to speak to Foster & Partners about the Millennium Bridge and to Lifschutz Davidson Sandilands about the Golden Jubilee Footbridges, we worked very closely with them.
-Then we started to think how could we add some things to activate the bridge with the lights, it’s not just architectural lighting it’s all changing and moving, there’s a dynamic element to the light.
-And that that movement is inspired by the kinetic activity when you’re on the river, whether it’s the movement at the time, the drops in the boats, all these things.
+We were able to speak to Foster & Partners about the Millennium Bridge and to Lifschutz Davidson Sandilands about the Golden Jubilee Footbridges.
+We worked very closely with them.
+Then we started to think about how we could add some things to activate the bridge with the lights.
+It’s not just architectural lighting it’s all changing and moving.
+There’s a dynamic element to the light.
+And that movement is inspired by the kinetic activity when you’re on the river, whether it’s the movement at the time, the drops in the boats, all these things.

-But it’s not using any kind of sensors, it’s not literally interactive.
-But people still feel a sense of connection between you see these things in your brain, can’t help but match these powders together cause we can’t help it recognize patterns, create connections.
+But it’s not using any kind of sensors.
+It’s not literally interactive.
+But people still feel a sense of connection between you see these things in their brain, and can’t help but match these powders together cause we can’t help it recognize patterns, or create connections.
 So it’s kind of happening very subjectively with HBR.

-How do you expect it will impact the city or what you expect to bring to the viewers?
+How do you expect it will impact the city, or what do you expect it to bring to the viewers?

-I think the goal is to transform the way people see the bridges because a lot of people just walk by and don’t really notice these things and this will bring them to life in a way.
-It’s a different perception of the surroundings. it’s about helping people to perceive beauty.
+I think the goal is to transform the way people see bridges because a lot of people just walk by and don’t really notice these things, and this will bring them to life in a way.
+It’s a different perception of the surroundings.
+It’s about helping people to perceive beauty.

 What are the biggest challenges that you and the team are facing?

-Working in the middle of a very busy city with traffic, boats, on these pieces of infrastructure that everyone’s using and not being able to impact that traffic is very challenging.
-So we had out sailors hanging off the bridges and installing lights was a very physically very challenging thing to do.
-And also we 3D scanned all the bridges working with very elaborate virtual reality simulations.
+Working in the middle of a very busy city with traffic and boats on these pieces of infrastructure that everyone’s using and not being able to impact that traffic is very challenging.
+So we had our sailors hanging off the bridges, and installing lights was a very physically very challenging thing to do.
+And also, we 3D scanned all the bridges working with very elaborate virtual reality simulations.

-But things are always a little bit different than in the actual physical world, we have birds nesting in a certain location where we want to do this all lights, we had to wait for the two baby birds.
-So it’s just a lot of complexities, but we had a very professional team of people that did it and we managed to complete the installation and installing the fibre optic cables because that the pieces all network together even in London.
+But things are always a little bit different than in the actual physical world.
+We have birds nesting in a certain location where we want to do this all lights, and we had to wait for the two baby birds.
+So it’s just a lot of complexities, but we had a very professional team of people that did it, and we managed to complete the installation and install the fibre optic cables because that the pieces all network together even in London.